Lokeshchilaka/Chilaka-Lokesh-Jaya-Rao/README.md

 ### 🚀 Exodrone Systems — UAV/UAS Systems Engineer

-- Worked on real-world engineering systems involving embedded components
+- Worked on embedded and system-level components in real-world environments
-- Integrated hardware and software for system-level applications
-- Gained practical exposure to system debugging, electronics, and field testing
+- Hardware-software integration and field testing
-- Experience with composite structures and system integration
+- Exposure to system debugging, electronics, and integration workflows
+- Practical understanding of engineering systems and reliability

+---

+## 🧩 Additional Strengths

+- 🚀 Quick learner with strong problem-solving mindset
+- 🔍 Interest in debugging complex system issues
+- 🧠 Strong curiosity for low-level system behavior
+- 🌍 Passionate about open-source and Linux ecosystem

 ---